The Pros and Cons of Bonding or Cementing Restorations

 • Can’t be used with materials that require bonding

 Assuming I’m using a material that can be either bonded or cemented, it’s necessary to keep in mind whether or not I can achieve excellent isolation; if I can’t, I eliminate bonding.
-Additionally, if sparse enamel or altered dentin is in my final preparation, I’m going to lean towards cementation.
-Also, if I don’t need the increased strength, retention, or the marginal esthetics that bonding provides, I’ll select cementation due to its simplicity.
+Additionally, if sparse enamel or altered dentin is in my final preparation, I’m going to lean toward cementation.
+Also, if I don’t need the increased strength, retention, or marginal esthetics that bonding provides, I’ll select cementation due to its simplicity.

 While it’s impossible to discuss all the scenarios for bonding vs. cementing here, I hope this article has given you or reminded you of some things to think about when planning your next case.